Bhutan Trip Planner

 How much does it cost to travel to Bhutan

 Plan your trip to Bhutan with an estimated budget for your travel.
-The average daily cost of food in Bhutan is USD 16.59 per person.
-For a family of four, the cost of eating out is USD 66.36.
-For accommodation, be ready to spend around USD 24 for a budget accommodation and USD 572 for a luxury hotel, per day, per person.
+The average daily cost of food in Bhutan is USD 19.2 per person.
+For a family of four, the cost of eating out is USD 76.8.
 For detailed Bhutan trip cost calculator, use Bhutan Trip Planner.

 Average Price of a Luxury Trip in Bhutan